Siho Lamphouthacoul: Rise to command

-General Siho Lanphouthacoul was born on Khong Island, the French Protectorate of Laos.
+Brigadier general Siho Lanphouthacoul was born on Khong Island, in the French Protectorate of Laos.
 He was of Chinese-Lao heritage.
 His family served in the aristocratic household of the Abhay family.
 The eldest son, Kouprasith Abhay, was eight years older than Siho, and they were reared together.
 As a result, for unknown reasons, Siho grew up resenting Abhay.
 Siho would come to be characterized as "rough", "tenacious", "vain", and subject to sudden outbursts of temper.

 In September 1953, Siho joined the French-led Lao National Army (French: Armée Nationale Laotiénne - ANL) as a member of its first reserve officer training class.
 He became a protege of Phoumi Nosavan.
 Siho served as Phoumi's aide during a year's training in France.
 In 1958, Siho was selected by Phoumi as his intelligence officer as well as his aide.
 Phoumi also appointed him as Director of National Coordination.
 On 25 December 1959, General Phoumi ascended to control of the Kingdom of Laos.

 During the April 1960 national elections, Captain Siho blatantly rigged election results in front of the CIA case officer Stuart Methven; Siho asked Methven's birth year, then wrote it in as a pro-government vote tally.
-Captain Kong Le's coup later that year in August of that year seems not to have curtailed Siho's power; he raised two special counterinsurgency battalions within the Royal Lao Police (French: Police Royale Laotiénne - PRL), trained to military standards, Through Siho's influence, they were the first unit in the PRL and Royal Lao Armed Forces (French: Forces Armées du Royaume - FAR) to be completely armed with the U. S. automatic M-2 carbine.
+Captain Kong Le's coup later that year in August of that year seems not to have curtailed Siho's power; he raised two special counterinsurgency battalions within the Royal Lao Police (French: Police Royale Laotiénne - PRL), trained to military standards, Through Siho's influence, they were the first unit in the PRL and Royal Lao Armed Forces (French: Forces Armées du Royaume - FAR) to be completely armed with the U.S. automatic M-2 carbine.
 However, the unit was reputedly corrupt in their police duties.

 Siho conspired in Phoumi's return to power.
 On 17 November 1960, while acting as Phoumi's intelligence officer, he contacted a U.S. Special Forces unit, Team Ipsen.
 Four river gunboats of the Royal Lao Navy (French: Marine Royale Laotiénne - MRL) were blocking the Mekong River at Ban Sot to bar Phoumi's northward movement from Savannakhet.
 On 19 November, Siho and Team Ipsen set up an ambush for the MRL gunboats.
 However, before the boats could show up to spring it, Phoumi launched his counter-coup.
 Siho and his special battalions were loaded onto MRL landing crafts in Savannakhet on 21 November to join the latest coup.
 When Phoumi's forces finally reached the Laotian capital at Vientiane, Siho and his policemen led the attack.
 On the final day of the Battle of Vientiane, December 16, Siho's police unit successfully captured the Royal Lao Air Force (RLAF) military runway at Wattay Airfield.